asummerau/PPT_vba_macros/README.md

 Updates the year in the PowerPoint footer to match the current year (currently 2025).

 - **SlideAnalysis.bas**
-Generates a list of Master names and the associated slides using layouts from the corresponding Master.
+List all Slide Masters used in the PowerPoint and prints for each Slide Master the slides which are using layouts from the corresponding Master.

     <ins>Output</ins>:
     ```